vacp2p/rfc/content/docs/rfcs/14/README.md

 This field holds the Unix epoch time in nanoseconds.
 Omitting it means the timestamp is unspecified.

-The `ephemeral` field MAY be set to signify the transient nature of the message.
+The `ttl` field MAY be filled out to signify the time at which the message must be considered invalid.
-If the message SHOULD be stored by the [store protocol](/spec/13), then this field MUST be set to `false`, which is equivalent to omitting the field.
+This field holds the Unix epoch time in nanoseconds.
-If the message SHOULD NOT be stored by the [store protocol](/spec/13), then this field MUST be set to `true`.
+Omitting it means the timestamp is unspecified, and by extension, the message SHOULD be stored without a time-to-live.

 See [13/WAKU2-STORE](/spec/13) for more details.